homearanya/active-escapes/src/pages/tours/fynbos-hiking-trail.md

   order: 1
   image: ../../img/listing/wcape-fynbostrail.jpg
   title: Fynbos Slackpacking Trail
   description: This unique nature trail, in the heart of the Cape Floral Kingdom, is just 2hr from Cape Town, close to Hermanus in the Overberg.
-Two or three night trail options take hikers through coastal and mountain fynbos, remote forests, and visit some fascinating environmental and social projects along the way.
+Two or three night trail options take hikers through coastal and mountain fynbos, remote forests, and some fascinating environmental and social projects along the way.
 Enjoy knowledgeable guides, the opportunity to plant a tree in your name, and locally grown food and wine on this eco-trail.
   emailLink: mailto:tours@active-escapes.co.za?subject=Fynbos Slackpacker – Western Cape Destination Listing
 ---